Home » Repurposed Items » Repurposed Vintage Coffee Pot Lamp

 how to take apart a vintage coffee pot

 The first step is to dismantle the vintage coffee pot.
-At first glance, I thought it was going to be pretty simple.
+At first glance, I thought it would be pretty simple.

 Remove The Base